What Is a Car Insurance Grace Period?

-- Late fees are often added to your payment when you pay in your grace period.
+- Late fees are often added to your payment when you pay during your grace period.
 Late fees can vary from two all the way up to 20 dollars.
 Adding that kind of fee to your car insurance premium can make a huge difference in your annual insurance cost.

 - Paying in your grace period can delay any of your change requests.
 Many insurance carriers will not process your change request until your monthly payment has been made.
 Holding off on your payment can increase errors on your car insurance because a change cannot be made immediately.

 - When you are late on your payment, it can disrupt your future payment plan.
-Only so many days are in a month, and the insurance company is required to send you a bill with so many days notice.
+There are only so many days in a month, and the insurance company is required to send you a bill with so many days notice.
 Paying within your grace period every month can throw the system off leaving you with a double payment in a future month to catch you up.

 - Preferred insurance carriers may be less likely to reinstate your car insurance policy if you pay during your grace period every month.
 If your policy does ever lapse, you want to show you were a good client who always paid promptly.
 Paying in your grace period over and over could reduce your chance of being reinstated.

 Beware of insurance carriers who allow payment in a grace period except for renewal payments and sometimes the last payment in a billing cycle.
 Abnormalities like this make an accidental lapse in coverage more likely.
 Know your insurance carrier's grace period rules and make sure to follow them.